 But before making any decisions about furniture, it’s important to know all the details first.
 So, we’re answering some common questions and misconceptions about leather.

-We hear this question a lot in our showrooms, and the simple answer is – there is no best leather!
+We hear this question a lot in our design centers, and the simple answer is: there is no best leather!
 As with most things in home décor, it comes down to preference and lifestyle.

 If best means a buttery and supple leather to you, then you’ll probably want to invest in a “top grain” or “full grain,” aniline leather.